Leon Warnerke: Networking

 Apart from his inventive and entrepreneurial activity, Warnerke maintained contacts with other designers and inventors in the field of photography, as well as with photographic organizations and societies in various European countries.
 It was thanks to Warnerke that the photographic community in London had the opportunity to learn about the latest achievements on the continent, such as the latest achievements of the Lumière brothers in the field of colour photography, or the Gabriel Lippmann interference method.

 Forger

 Warnerke was a successful forger of several eastern European currencies, Russian roubles in particular, for which he was charged in Marseilles, though not convicted.
 His supposed death in 1900 at the age of 63 he may also have faked to avoid arrest.

 Legacy

-The preserved collections and valuable instruments of Warnerke, in the possession of the inventor's daughter, were incinerated during World War II in the bombing of London by the Luftwaffe.
+In the 1990s a previously unknown archive of Warnerke's correspondence, forgeries, and personal documents was discovered by workers demolishing a building in London.
+The collection was subsequently split into two parts and auctioned by Phillips and Spink in 1991 and 2008 respectively.